dbolotov/neural_network_template/README.md

 *Wine: http://archive.ics.uci.edu/ml/datasets/Wine
 *Breast Cancer Wisconsin (Diagnostic): http://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)

-Dataset processing steps:
+Dataset processing steps
+--
 Labels of "0" in these datasets have been replaced with non-zero values to accomodate MATLAB/Octave syntax.
 Classes in Wine dataset were relabeled to consecutive integers.
 The class column has been moved to the last column in the dataset.
 Classes in Breast Cancer dataset were relabeled to 1 (malignant) and 2 (benign).
 Class column has been moved to the end.

-Files:
+Files
+--
 nn_template.py: python implementation script

 nn_template.m: MATLAB/Octave implementation script (working)